kaushikgopal/RxJava-Android-Samples/README.md

-Android-RxJava : Learning RxJava for Android by example
+Learning RxJava for Android by example
 ==============

 I've read and watched a lot on Rx.
 Most examples either use the J8 lambda notations/Scala/Groovy or some other awesome language that us Android developers are constantly envious of.